syed-cedcoss-demo/att-server/README.md

 ### Getting Started

 - clone the project
-- go to project root folder & do npm i or yarn add
+- go to project root folder & do npm i

 ### Executing program